Aliases for XYLT2 Gene

 UniProtKB/Swiss-Prot for XYLT2 Gene

+Involved in the formation of heparan sulfate and chondroitin sulfate proteoglycans (PubMed:26027496).
 Probably catalyzes the first step in biosynthesis of glycosaminoglycan.
 Transfers D-xylose from UDP-D-xylose to specific serine residues of the core protein.
 Initial enzyme in the biosynthesis of chondroitin sulfate and dermatan sulfate proteoglycans in fibroblasts and chondrocytes (By similarity).
 Its enzyme activity has not been demonstrated.